Louisa John-Krol: Discography

 John-Krol's work has also been included in over a dozen compilations.
 All of her lyrics stem from fairy tales and literature generally.
 She is known to have worked as a story teller for many years, and is believed to currently also teach music and literature.

 Louisa performed in Mons (Belgium) at the Trolls and Legendes concert.

+In 2021 Louisa won the Australian Fairy Tale Society Award for her significant contribution to the field of fairy tales in Australia, including being AFTS President for many years.